alexhumphreys/idris2-elab-util/src/Doc/Generic1.md

 data types generically and what kinds of data types can be represented by generics.

-In this series of posts I'll try to adabt several types of representations of increasing complexity to the world of Idris and derive these generic representations through elaborator reflection.
+In this series of posts I'll try to adapt several types of representations of increasing complexity to the world of Idris and derive these generic representations through elaborator reflection.